 A good value proposition needs to be a clear and concise statement, communicating what you do in such a way that a prospect can instantly understand it.

-As an adviser, you have a big advantage for developing a value proposition because you can go directly to existing clients and ask for feedback as part of your service.
+As an adviser, you have a big advantage for developing a customer value proposition because you can go directly to existing clients and ask for feedback as part of your service.
 Ask them questions such as:

 Not only will the answers provide insight into your business and how others perceive you, you can also take their responses and build your value proposition around them.